Atomic layer deposition

 Atomic layer deposition (ALD) is a thin-film deposition technique based on the sequential use of a gas-phase chemical process; it is a subclass of chemical vapour deposition.
 The majority of ALD reactions use two chemicals called precursors (also called "reactants").
 These precursors react with the surface of a material one at a time in a sequential, self-limiting, manner.
 A thin film is slowly deposited through repeated exposure to separate precursors.
-ALD is a key process in fabricating semiconductor devices, and part of the set of tools for synthesising nanomaterials.
+ALD is a key process in fabricating semiconductor devices, and part of the set of tools for synthesizing nanomaterials.

 Introduction

-During atomic layer deposition a film is grown on a substrate by exposing its surface to alternate gaseous species (typically referred to as precursors or reactants).
+During atomic layer deposition, a film is grown on a substrate by exposing its surface to alternate gaseous species (typically referred to as precursors or reactants).
 In contrast to chemical vapor deposition, the precursors are never present simultaneously in the reactor, but they are inserted as a series of sequential, non-overlapping pulses.
-In each of these pulses the precursor molecules react with the surface in a self-limiting way, so that the reaction terminates once all the reactive sites on the surface are consumed.
+In each of these pulses the precursor molecules react with the surface in a self-limiting way, so that the reaction terminates once all the available sites on the surface are consumed.
 Consequently, the maximum amount of material deposited on the surface after a single exposure to all of the precursors (a so-called ALD cycle) is determined by the nature of the precursor-surface interaction.
 By varying the number of cycles it is possible to grow materials uniformly and with high precision on arbitrarily complex and large substrates.